(Last Update: 02/11/2025)

 Off-gassing: When new, memory foam beds may release a noticeable odor, known as off-gassing.
 This smell usually dissipates within a few days but can be bothersome for some individuals.

-Initial cost: High-quality foam beds can be more expensive than other mattresses, although they tend to have a longer lifespan.
+Initial cost: Although they tend to have longer lifespans, high-quality foam beds can be more expensive than other mattresses.

 Traditional Memory Foam: Traditional foam is the original viscoelastic foam that conforms to the body and offers excellent pressure point relief.
 However, any of these gel mattresses are known for retaining heat and may not suit hot sleepers.